yinwang0/pysonar2/README.md

 href="https://code.google.com/p/google-gson/downloads">here</a>.
 Maven should be able to set this all up, but I don't know how.
 If you know please let me know.

+Also, PySonar2 relies the `PYTHONPATH` environment variable for locating the Python standard libraries.
+It is important to point it to the correct Python library, for example

+    export PYTHONPATH=/usr/lib/python2.7

 Now you can try building an index of the Python 2.7 standard library with the following command line: